Zeus: Name

 Plato, in his Cratylus, gives a folk etymology of Zeus meaning "cause of life always to all things", because of puns between alternate titles of Zeus (Zen and Dia) with the Greek words for life and "because of".
 This etymology, along with Plato's entire method of deriving etymologies, is not supported by modern scholarship.

 Diodorus Siculus wrote that Zeus was also called Zen, because the humans believed that he was the cause of life (zen).
 While Lactantius wrote that he was called Zeus and Zen, not because he is the giver of life, but because he was the first who lived of the children of Cronus.

+Zeus was called by numerous alternative names or surnames, known as epithets.
+Some epithets are the surviving names of local gods who were consolidated into the myth of Zeus.